qianrong0709/qianrong0709/README.md

 - ❓ Ask me about Deep Learning and Drug Design.

-- 📧 How to reach me: qianrong0709@126.com / qianrong0709@hkbu.edu.hk
+- 📧 How to reach me: qianrong0709@gmail.com / 24483877@life.hkbu.edu.hk

-- 💼 Currently working in ChangSha 🇨🇳 and Hong Kong🇭🇰.
+- 💼 Currently working in Hong Kong🇭🇰 and ChangSha 🇨🇳.